awesomemotive/easy-digital-downloads/CONTRIBUTING.md

 When contributing please ensure you follow the guidelines below so that we can keep on top of things.

-__Please Note:__ GitHub is for bug reports and contributions only - if you have a support question or a request for a customisation don't post here, go to our [Support Forum](https://easydigitaldownloads.com/support/) instead.
+__Please Note:__ GitHub is for bug reports and contributions only - if you have a support question or a request for a customization don't post here, go to our [Support page](https://easydigitaldownloads.com/support/) instead.

 ## Getting Started